$0.19 Earnings Per Share Expected for Infosys Limited (NYSE:INFY) This Quarter

-Brokerages predict that Infosys Limited (NYSE:INFY – Get Rating) will post earnings of $0.19 per share for the current quarter, Zacks Investment Research reports.
-Four analysts have issued estimates for Infosys’ earnings, with the lowest EPS estimate coming in at $0.18 and the highest estimate coming in at $0.19.
-Infosys posted earnings of $0.16 per share during the same quarter last year, which suggests a positive year over year growth rate of 18.8%.
-The firm is scheduled to announce its next quarterly earnings report on Wednesday, April 13th.
+Wall Street brokerages expect Infosys Limited (NYSE:INFY – Get Rating) to announce earnings of $0.19 per share for the current quarter, according to Zacks.
+Four analysts have made estimates for Infosys’ earnings.
+The lowest EPS estimate is $0.18 and the highest is $0.19.
+Infosys reported earnings of $0.16 per share during the same quarter last year, which suggests a positive year-over-year growth rate of 18.8%.
+The firm is expected to report its next earnings report on Wednesday, April 13th.

-According to Zacks, analysts expect that Infosys will report full-year earnings of $0.71 per share for the current financial year, with EPS estimates ranging from $0.70 to $0.72.
-For the next fiscal year, analysts anticipate that the business will report earnings of $0.81 per share, with EPS estimates ranging from $0.77 to $0.85.
-Zacks Investment Research’s earnings per share calculations are an average based on a survey of sell-side analysts that cover Infosys.
+On average, analysts expect that Infosys will report full-year earnings of $0.71 per share for the current financial year, with EPS estimates ranging from $0.70 to $0.72.
+For the next financial year, analysts expect that the company will post earnings of $0.81 per share, with EPS estimates ranging from $0.77 to $0.85.
+Zacks’ EPS calculations are an average based on a survey of sell-side research firms that cover Infosys.

-Infosys (NYSE:INFY – Get Rating) last released its quarterly earnings results on Tuesday, January 11th.
-The technology company reported $0.18 earnings per share for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.18.
-The company had revenue of $4.25 billion during the quarter, compared to analysts’ expectations of $4.08 billion.
+Infosys (NYSE:INFY – Get Rating) last posted its earnings results on Tuesday, January 11th.
+The technology company reported $0.18 earnings per share for the quarter, meeting the consensus estimate of $0.18.
+The company had revenue of $4.25 billion for the quarter, compared to analyst estimates of $4.08 billion.
 Infosys had a net margin of 18.59% and a return on equity of 29.75%.
-During the same quarter in the prior year, the company earned $0.17 earnings per share.
+During the same period in the previous year, the business posted $0.17 EPS.

-A number of hedge funds have recently made changes to their positions in the business.
-Ballentine Partners LLC lifted its stake in Infosys by 2.7% in the third quarter.
-Ballentine Partners LLC now owns 17,071 shares of the technology company’s stock valued at $380,000 after acquiring an additional 449 shares during the last quarter.
-Hussman Strategic Advisors Inc. lifted its stake in Infosys by 0.6% in the fourth quarter.
-Hussman Strategic Advisors Inc. now owns 78,000 shares of the technology company’s stock valued at $1,974,000 after acquiring an additional 500 shares during the last quarter.
-Lester Murray Antman dba SimplyRich raised its position in shares of Infosys by 1.6% in the third quarter.
-Lester Murray Antman dba SimplyRich now owns 36,615 shares of the technology company’s stock valued at $814,000 after purchasing an additional 572 shares during the period.
-Stokes Family Office LLC raised its position in shares of Infosys by 2.6% in the third quarter.
-Stokes Family Office LLC now owns 23,934 shares of the technology company’s stock valued at $533,000 after purchasing an additional 599 shares during the period.
-Finally, Advisory Services Network LLC raised its position in shares of Infosys by 4.6% in the third quarter.
-Advisory Services Network LLC now owns 15,813 shares of the technology company’s stock valued at $352,000 after purchasing an additional 692 shares during the period.
-Hedge funds and other institutional investors own 15.54% of the company’s stock.
+Several large investors have recently made changes to their positions in the business.
+Ballentine Partners LLC increased its position in shares of Infosys by 2.7% in the 3rd quarter.
+Ballentine Partners LLC now owns 17,071 shares of the technology company’s stock valued at $380,000 after purchasing an additional 449 shares during the last quarter.
+Hussman Strategic Advisors Inc. increased its position in shares of Infosys by 0.6% in the 4th quarter.
+Hussman Strategic Advisors Inc. now owns 78,000 shares of the technology company’s stock valued at $1,974,000 after purchasing an additional 500 shares during the last quarter.
+Lester Murray Antman dba SimplyRich increased its position in shares of Infosys by 1.6% in the 3rd quarter.
+Lester Murray Antman dba SimplyRich now owns 36,615 shares of the technology company’s stock valued at $814,000 after purchasing an additional 572 shares during the last quarter.
+Stokes Family Office LLC increased its position in shares of Infosys by 2.6% in the 3rd quarter.
+Stokes Family Office LLC now owns 23,934 shares of the technology company’s stock valued at $533,000 after purchasing an additional 599 shares during the last quarter.
+Finally, Advisory Services Network LLC increased its position in shares of Infosys by 4.6% in the 3rd quarter.
+Advisory Services Network LLC now owns 15,813 shares of the technology company’s stock valued at $352,000 after purchasing an additional 692 shares during the last quarter.
+15.54% of the stock is currently owned by institutional investors.

 Infosys Ltd. is a digital services and consulting company, which engages in the provision of end-to-end business solutions.
 It operates through the following segments: Financial Services, Retail, Communication, Energy, Utilities, Resources, Services, Manufacturing, Hi-Tech, Life Sciences, and All Other.